 When it comes to working in retirement, flexibility is the name of the game.

-According to a paper by the National Bureau of Economic Research (link at the bottom of this article), the number one perk older workers want is flexibility.
+According to a paper by the National Bureau of Economic Research, the number one perk older workers want is flexibility.

 Over thirty percent of people would keep working past age 70 if they had flexible work options.
 Without those options?
 Only 17% say they’d keep working.